AliSoftware/TVShowOrganizer/README.md

 # TV Show Organizer

-This is a little ruby tool to automatically rename TV Show video files (according to my naming preference) and move them to the appropriate directory (appropriate for XBMC/Kodi).
+This is a little ruby tool to automatically rename TV Show video files (according to my naming preference) and move them to the appropriate directory for Plex to index.

 ## Features